William S. Benson: Aviation

 In World War I, the Navy explored aviation, both land- and carrier-based, but the navy nearly abolished aviation in 1919, when Benson could not "conceive of any use the fleet will ever have for aviation," and he secretly tried to abolish the Navy's Aviation Division.
 Assistant Secretary of the Navy Franklin D. Roosevelt, though, reversed the decision because he believed naval aviation might someday be "the principal factor" at sea with missions to bomb enemy warships, scout enemy fleets, map mine fields, and escort convoys.
 Grudgingly allowing it a minor mission, the navy slowly built up its aviation arm.
 Naval aviation later proved to be the decisive advantage for the United States Navy that ensured victory during World War II and the duration of the Cold War, and it remains today as the centerpiece of the combat striking arms of the United States Navy.

 Retirement

 Benson retired from the naval service in September 1919.
 Over the next decade, he was active in the leadership of the United States Shipping Board.
 He served as the first president of the Army Navy Country Club in Arlington, Virginia, from 1925 to 1932.

-Admiral William S. Benson died in Washington, DC, and is buried in Arlington National Cemetery, Section 3, Lot 1873-B.
+Benson died on 20 May 1932, of a cerebral haemorrhage, in Washington, DC.
+He is buried in Arlington National Cemetery, Section 3, Lot 1873-B.

 Benson's mother, Catherine Brewer Benson, was the first woman to receive a degree from Georgia Female College (now Wesleyan College).
 His son, Commodore Howard H. J. Benson, also a career navy officer, received the Navy Cross and Legion of Merit.